The New Mom’s Survival Guide to Unsolicited Advice

 Set Boundaries

-If the same person keeps pushing, it’s time to set boundaries.
-Try: “Thanks for your concern, but I’ve done my research and I feel confident in my choices.”
-Remember: you’re the one growing this baby, which means you get to make the decisions for your body and your family.
+If someone keeps pushing, it’s time to be assertive: “Thanks for your concern, but I’ve done my research and feel confident in my choices.”
+You are the one carrying this baby—you get to make the decisions for your body and your family.

 Find Your Humans

-One of the best antidotes to unwanted advice?
-Surrounding yourself with people who do support your choices.
-Look for natural birth groups, prenatal yoga classes, or online spaces filled with like-minded mamas.
-These communities become safe havens where you can ask questions, vent, and get encouragement from people who truly get it.
+Surround yourself with people who support your choices.
+Join natural birth groups, prenatal yoga classes, or online communities with like-minded mamas.
+These are the spaces where you can vent, ask questions, and feel validated.

 Learn Stuff